hatsumatsu/Port-F/readme.md

 **Port F** is a starter theme for Wordpress with lots of features and almost no default design.
 It's meant as a starting point for the development of fully customized wordpress themes.

 **Port F** uses [grunt](http://gruntjs.com/) to preprocess and autoprefix LESS, minify and combine javascript and optimize images.
-Use `grunt watch` to process LESS and JS on the fly. `grunt build` additionally optimizes all images.
+Use `grunt watch` to process LESS and JS on the fly. `grunt build` additionally optimizes all images and generates a custom *modernizr* build.

 ## Features